debaratiD2/analyzing_sentiments_using_FastAPI/README.md

 Then open the local application in your browser and test the `/health` and `/predict` endpoints.

-FastAPI also provides interactive API documentation, which was another useful part of the learning process because it made it easy for me to send requests and inspect responses.
+FastAPI also provides interactive API documentation with `/docs` at the end of your localhost link, which was another useful part to send requests and inspect responses.

 ---